frederic-perez/AmE-dictionary/data/dictionary.md

 __-year-old__ _A 56-year-old retiree._
 __, so why (even) bother?__
 __, to say the least.__
-__"duh" department__ :astonished: _From the "duh" department, sit in a shaded area if you want to see your phone’s screen clearly._
+__“duh” department__ :astonished: _From the “duh” department, sit in a shaded area if you want to see your phone’s screen clearly._
 __(all) kidding aside__ _idiom_ In all seriousness; being frank for a moment.
 __(deep) into the weeds__ _idiom_ :two::hammer:
 __(it’s) just as well (that) (something happened)__ _idiom_ It is or turned out to be beneficial (that something happened).
 __(it’s/there’s) no use crying over spilt milk__ _idiom_ It does no good to get upset over a bad decision or unfortunate event that has already come to pass and cannot be changed.
 __(not) half the person/man/woman (one) used to be__ _idiom_ Having a reduced, diminished, or weakened physique, disposition, conviction, prowess, or mental acuity, as after some action, event, or trauma.
 Sometimes used in the negative but to the same effect.
 __(one’s) heart’s desire__ _idiom_ Something one very much wants or needs. _After my six-month tour in Iraq, my heart’s desire is just to see my husband again._
 __(one’s) jollies__ _idiom_ _slang_ One’s amusement, enjoyment, or pleasure.
 Often used in reference to some degree of perverse satisfaction.
-Used especially in the phrase "get one’s jollies." _The restless teenagers got their jollies by throwing rocks at passing cars._
+Used especially in the phrase “get one’s jollies.” _The restless teenagers got their jollies by throwing rocks at passing cars._
 __(one’s) nerves are shot__ _idiom_ One is mentally or emotionally exhausted, overwhelmed, or overwrought.
 __(one) figures (that)__ _idiom_ One presumes or anticipates (that); one reckons or thinks (that).
 __(sic)__ _adv_ :two: _Latin_ (also [sic]) When you’re writing a paper and you want to quote a source, but the source contains a misspelling or some other error, you use the word [sic] after the quote so that whoever reads your paper knows the mistake is in the original source, rather than in your own sloppy typing.
-It’s kind of a way of saying, “Yeah, I know this is wrong, but let’s just be clear — I didn’t do it!"
+It’s kind of a way of saying, “Yeah, I know this is wrong, but let’s just be clear — I didn’t do it!”
 __(something) won’t get (someone) anywhere__ _idiom_ Something, typically a certain behavior, will not help someone progress or succeed in any way.
 __#s__ :two::hammer: _Card for driving car over 10,000#s._ _Ability to lift up to 25#s of newspaper bundles._
 __1:1__ One-To-One Relationship.
 __101__ Used to say that a piece of knowledge relating to something is very simple and basic.
-From the practice in US colleges of numbering courses, the initial (introductory) course normally being numbered "101."
+From the practice in US colleges of numbering courses, the initial (introductory) course normally being numbered “101.”
 __105s__
 __18-wheeler__ A trucking rig consisting of a tractor and a trailer and typically having eighteen wheels.
 __20/20 vision__ _n_